TheDan64/inkwell/README.md

 ## Usage

-You'll need to point your Cargo.toml to a branch and use a feature flag corresponding to a supported LLVM version:
+You'll need to point your Cargo.toml to a branch corresponding to a supported LLVM version:

 ```toml
 [dependencies]